 You will need a large piece of strong, good cardboard.
 I happened to have one from a shipment of something or other in my garage.
 It has to be big enough to cut out two sides of the piñata, and the center for it.
 You will also need a roll of packing tape, some recycled brown paper bags from a store, newspaper or recycled paper for papier-mâché, tissue paper, some recycled wrapping paper and a few construction paper sheets (I used 12x18 inch construction paper: 2 black, 2 blue, 1 red, 1 orange), also some flour and water to make the glue.

 To begin take your giant piece of cardboard and draw the shape of the piñata you would like, in my case it was a car, but the less curves, dips and bends you have the easier it will be to make.
 Cut the shape out.
 I started cutting it out with scissors, but that was too tough, so I used a small sharp knife instead, box cutter would probably be better, but since I don't have one, knife did the job.
+Once you have one side cut out, put it on top of the remaining cardboard, trace it and cut it out again.
+You should have two sides that are the same. |

 To continue reading the instructions, please visit my website here: http://www.happyfamilyart.com/Pinata.html